peyao/docs/docs/dtgateway_api.md

 ### PUT /ws/v2/config/auth -- For ActiveDirectory -- GroupSupport is false & Anonymous search is not allowed.

-Function: The clients will send a PUT request to this web service to configure kerberos authentication.
+Function: The clients will send a PUT request to this web service to configure AD authentication.
 The request body is shown below.
-The configuration comprises of 6 properties, out of which 2 properties are mandatory and rest are optional.
+The configuration comprises different properties, of them properties "server", "userBaseDn", "bindDn" & "bindPassword" are mandatory.
+The Configuration file dt-site.xml is updated.
+Also, groupSupport is false here.
-The mandatory properties are "kerberosPrincipal" & "kerberosKeytab".
-Also, groupSupport is false in this case.
+In LDAP, configuration file "Jaas.conf" is created.

 ```json